 I made sure to sit by the window to get some natural light action, aka how to have the best looking photos.
 I was familiar with the menu from checking it out online but felt overwhelmed trying to pick out a few items.

 *At that exact moment, the owner Giovanni comes over to my table and introduces himself.
-We talk briefly about the menu and I order.
+We talk briefly about Venezuelan food and I order.

 COFFEE & AREPAS

 Every place in Miami has some variation of coffee but it’s not often that I order one and enjoy it black.
 It wasn’t intentional as I dropped a packet of sugar into it and started sipping away.
 Who needs half & half anyway, I thought?
 This guy right here, BUT it was terrific.